broadinstitute/CTAT-LRF-Paper/4.SingleCellFusions/4b.sc_HGSOC/Patient1_analysis.md

     ## 1 SMG7--CH507-513H4.1 HGSOC                          26                 1
     ## 2 RAPGEF5--AGMO       HGSOC                           6                 1
     ## 3 NTN1--CDRT15P2      HGSOC                           5                 1

+only 3 fusions of interest, each with at least 5 cells, and found entirely within the tumor cell fraction

 ``` r
 # see if these fusions are found in the Om sample